Green and Resilient Residential and Commercial Construction

 Register & Pay

-Click here to register and pay for your personnel to take the GACP or GACA exam.
-Upon payment, all registrants receive a comprehensive Study Guide that includes all of the information that needed to take the exam.
+Upon registration and payment for your GACP or GACA exam, you will receive a comprehensive Study Guide that includes all of the information that you need to know in order to take the exam.

 Like to Learn More?